 Keeping in line with the standard of most other states, an Alpharetta judge will make decisions based on the best interest of the child.
 Therefore, a judge will try to place a child with the parent is who most suitable to maintaining the child’s well-being, as well as promoting a supportive environment for growth and development.

 In Alpharetta, most adults can petition a family court for the right to adopt a child, regardless of whether a biological relationship exists.
 For example, many stepdads wish to formalize their paternal relationships with children who are not biologically related to them.

 According to O.C.G.A. §19-8-3, any married adult over the age of 25 who is living with their spouse is eligible to adopt a child.
 Additionally, the court must certify that the adoptive parent is financially, physically, and mentally able to have permanent custody of a child.

-It is important to note a prospective father must ensure that a biological father’s parenting rights have been relinquished.
-An Alpharetta fathers’ rights attorney can help determine if the biological father has voluntarily waived those rights or if the State has terminated them.
+It is important to note that an adoptive dad must ensure that a biological father’s parenting rights have been relinquished.
+An Alpharetta dads’ rights attorney can help determine if the biological father has voluntarily waived those rights or if the State has terminated them.

 There is nothing more sacred than the bond between a parent and child.
 An Alpharetta fathers’ rights lawyer knows how important it is for you to be actively involved in your child’s life.
 No parent wants to miss out on precious milestones and a lifetime of memories.